vinaysaiadepu/moodle-on-aws-opsworks/README.md

 ## Todo:
 high:
-- get it more working...
+- code to check that mount is still right? depends if remounting is working [if File.read(/procsomething).include?(ip:/nfssomething)]
+- improve muc cache recipe so it can be included in run list at setup

 med:
 - test kitchen tests
-- cloudformation script for all this
 - code to check that opsworks moodle 'app' exists
-- code to check that mount is still right? depends if remounting is working -- if File.read(/procsomething).include?(ip:/nfssomething)
 - s3 backup/restore
 - add detail to the "Backup Moodledata to S3" section of this doc
+- add instructions for bundling thmes/plugins

 low:
 - moodle_web_server: fix deploy script so that it doesn't need to symlink /var/www/html
+- cloudformation script for all this
+- Allow app install from sources other than s3/git

 ## Notes for playing around with Chef local in SSH on individual machines